 Ever wonder if the school you have attended is approved by CCAPP?
 Do you worry that the school you have been using will not be acepted as part of your certification process?
-Have you been told that the school you attended is not accepted by CCAPP and that you could not use thir courses toward your CADCA or CADC?
+Have you been told that the school you attended is not accepted by CCAPP and that you could not use thir courses toward your CADC?
 The following information can help you avoid any confusion or anxiety related to the school you attended, are attending, or are planning to attend!

 ACADEMIC CONTENT AREAS